-best-selling authors and thousands of book fans from all over the country.
-Visitors can attend author talks, panel discussions, go to book signings and participate in other activities such as the Parade of States.
-The Parade of States is an interactive event where each state (and territories) are represented by a state library, a state center for the book, or an humanities organization to showcases a local book or author.
+Every year the Library of Congress hosts an annual literary event, the National Book Festival (NBF), in Washington, DC.
+The event brings together best-selling authors and thousands of book fans from all over the country.
+Visitors can attend author talks, panel discussions, go to book signings and participate in other activities such as the Road Map to Reading.
+The Road Map to Reading is an interactive event where the state and territories are represented by a state library, a state center for the book, or an humanities organization to showcase a local book or author.

-Explore more great books from the book festival with more panel discussions found here. https://www.loc.gov/search/?fa=partof:great+reads+from+great+places
+- Explore more great books from the book festival with author panel discussions.

 This year’s selection in the children’s book category is Shaped by Her Hands written by Anna Harber Freeman and Barbara Gonzales, illustrated by Aphelandra.